 If you plan on majoring in education, you won't be alone since the degree program is ranked #4 in the country in terms of popularity.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual looked at 6 colleges and universities when compiling its 2024 Best Education Schools in Vermont ranking.
-Combined, these schools handed out 638 degrees in education to qualified students.
+When you put them all together, these colleges and universities awarded 653 degrees in education during the 2021-2022 academic year.

 The education program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Education rankings.
 We derive our Best Overall Education School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.